hannosch/plutonian/README.rst

     </metadata>

 You also need to create the empty flag file named `policy-various.txt`.

+The `upgrade_to` decorator takes integers.
+No number can be taken multiple times, but there can be numbers missing in the sequence.

 The upgrade steps are registered in the normal place and can be run via the `portal_setup` ZMI screens.
 As an alternative you can create a `zopectl`